cs124/labs/GW5_Chatbots_Solutions.md

 | Food 4 | -1     |        | +1     | -1     |

-2. You collect two new ratings from User X. User X gives Food B a rating of 2 and Food D a rating of 5.
+2. You collect two new ratings from User X. User X gives Food 2 a rating of 2 and Food 4 a rating of 5.
 Update the table to reflect the new ratings from User X.

 |        | User 1 | User 2 | User 3 | User 4 | User X |
 |--------|--------|--------|--------|--------|--------|